sai-durga-prasad/login-verification/README.md

 # login-verification
-Login Verification using FAce Recognition
+Login Verification using Face Recognition

+Checkout this Video for Reference (https://youtu.be/fccOCWJ5ZFU)